 If you haven’t RSVP’ed to the Thursday October 10 open house, you can do so on this link.
 Hope to see you there!

-Most of you already know Coleen well – she is my primary Medical Assistant, and she helps me with everything medical in the office.
+Most of you already know Coleen well – she is my Practice Manager, and she helps me with everything in the office.
 Here is some of her background directly from her:

 Hi everyone!
-My name is Coleen Viejo and I’ve enjoyed working as one of Dr. Rhodes’ medical assistants since May 2018.
+My name is Coleen Viejo and I’ve enjoyed working with Dr. Rhodes and her patients since May 2018.
 I graduated from the University of Texas in 2018 with a degree in Psychology, and have made Austin my home ever since.
 I grew up in Dallas, but I was born in the Philippines and moved to the USA with my family in 2004.
 I’m bilingual and can still fluently speak my native Filipino language.
 Growing up with parents who are both nurses, I was always interested in the medical field and found that my passion to help others would be a perfect fit.

 Outside of the office, I love to work out, hike, and swim.
 I enjoy reading and watching movies, and of course, going to Texas football games (hook ‘em!).
 I’m also a huge foodie and love trying out new places to eat!